 Every year at the beginning of the school, parents and school staff ask themselves how the new year will go.
-The parents ask where they can help and the administrators ask how to get more parents involved in life of the schools.
+The parents ask where they can help and the administrators ask how to get more parents involved in the life of the schools.
 Where there is a will there is a way.
-Both groups can find answers in the form of shared-decision and board committees.
+Both groups can find answers in the form of shared decision-making (also called site-based) and board committees.

-Although the both types of committees have been around for a long time, they are not well known among parents.
+Although public schools have been using both types of committees for a long time, they are not well known among parents—school partners.
 For example, only 22 school districts (out of 56) in Nassau County, NY, show signs of activity of various school board committees.
-That is a very small number given that they complement the structure of public school system.
+That is a very small number given that they complement the structure of the public school system.
 Their main characteristic is that they are task-specific and publicly accessible.
-Thus, they attract the public.
+Thus, they attract/engage the public.

-I have been reading lately about the board committees and written about them in several instances, for example here.
-Why a school board committee?
-The school board members work in their own professions and volunteer their time for betterment of the school district.
-They assign themselves various tasks and need help and input from the community.
+I have written about the board committees in several instances, for example here.
+Why should a community establish a school board committee?
+The school board members work in their own professions and volunteer their time for the betterment of the school district.
+They assign themselves various tasks but they need help with research and reach out to the community.
 Thus they create committees dedicated to those tasks.
-Although the committees have only power to recommend their findings to the school board, they help the school board members make decisions and govern the school district.
-Some board committees are standing/permanent, e.g a budget committee, others are ad hoc/temporary, e.g. steering, or bond committees.
+Although the committees have only the power to recommend their findings to the school board, they help the school board members make decisions and govern the school district.
+Some board committees are standing/permanent, e.g. a budget committee, others are ad hoc/temporary, e.g. steering, or bond committees.

-One can get better understanding how a board committee works by watching a “real stuff,” public recordings of their meetings.
+One can get a better understanding of how a board committee works by watching “real stuff,” public recordings of their meetings.
 For example, Wallingford Public Schools, CT, (Twitter: @WallingfordPS) appear to have publicly accessible standing committees that engage the residents very well.

 Instructional committee: https://youtu.be/BG03MZwxdmA